 - Some moving image work relating to photography has sprung to my mind.
 I must try out this idea and write more about this later.
 It has taken over my thinking for now.

 - Other projects formerly mentioned.
-Still there, not gone away, just waiting in the wings.
+Still there, not gone away, just waiting.

 In terms of projects, I am not sure it is a good thing to be so impulsive, but I am not sure I can be anything else.